TCE soil vapor in the Como neighborhood of Minneapolis

 There will be no cost to residents or property owners for testing or mitigation.
 Vapor intrusion mitigation systems will be offered and installed at no cost in affected homes.
 Access agreements will be available at the public meetings as well as on this webpage.

-Project teams will visit homes and buildings in the study area over the next several weeks seeking access to complete the appropriate tests in the soil beneath certain homes in the area of concern.
+Project teams will visit homes and buildings in the study area during the next several weeks seeking access to complete the appropriate tests in the soil beneath certain homes in the area of concern.
 Officials with the MPCA and MDH are encouraging residents and property owners to cooperate by allowing access for tests inside and around their residences.

 There will be no cost to residents or property owners, and vapor-intrusion mitigation systems will be offered and installed at no cost in affected homes.
 The sub-slab (below basement floor) testing will begin November 18, 2013, provided property owners have signed access agreements.